Binaris00/ESS-01/README.md

 # ESS-01
 This is a simple bot to learn how to use discord.py
-I create this proyect in one month so maybe don't have a good code :c
+I create this project in one month so maybe don't have a good code :c

 I recommend to view this links to learn about discord.py